hiro-su/fluent-plugin-http-ex/README.md

 ## Overview

-This plugin takes JSON or MessagePack of events as input via a single or chunked HTTP POST request and emits each as an individual event to your output plugins.
+This plugin takes JSON or MessagePack of events as input via a single, list or chunked HTTP POST request and emits each as an individual event to your output plugins.
 If you're sending a lot of events this simplifies your client's code and eliminates the overhead of creating a lot of brief connections.